JeffCo Sheriff's Office: Chatfield Senior High School Investigation Is Over 'Allegations Of Sexual Misconduct'

 Aukland was cited Aug.
-27 for failing to report an incident of child abuse or neglect, a misdemeanor.READ MORE: Mesa County Deputy Clerk, Belinda Knisley, Charged After Being On Paid Leave From Work
+27 for failing to report an incident of child abuse or neglect, a misdemeanor.READ MORE: Hate Crimes In Colorado Hit Historic High: 'The Data Is Concerning'

 “The Jefferson County Sheriff’s Office conducted a criminal investigation into allegations of sexual misconduct and failure to report,” Karlyn Tilley, a spokesperson for the Jefferson County Sheriff’s Office, said on Wednesday afternoon.